Buy a residential investment property through your SMSF

 • Income Tax: Rental income is taxed at the concessional rate applicable to SMSFs.

-Getting a Residential SMSF Loan
+Getting a SMSF Investment Property Loan

 Initial Consult